WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/gsoc.md

  Skills required:
 - Experience with or ability to quickly learn version control systems like git.
 - Experience with or ability to quickly learn functional programming skills and other programming skills like HTML, JAVA, JavaScript, Python and C/C++.

+## ImageJ/FIJI/Napari macro job submission

+This project would suit a candidate who is interested in developing skills in integrating existing open-source tools through API calls to develop a data-processing pipeline via HPC job submission.

+ImageJ/FIJI is an existing open-source image analysis tool familiar to most biologists, with a large number of active plugins and tools being developed.
+ImageJ/FIJI has its own macro language (IJM) and can support several other languages such as Java, JavaScript, python and Groovy.
+Similarly, projects are underway for this type of feature to be implemented in the modern python implementation of image processing viewers, Napari.

+This project would create a page for the Image Processing Portal where users can submit their own code to run in batch mode on their connected files.

+Skills required:

+- Experience with or ability to quickly learn version control systems like git.
+- Experience with or ability to quickly learn functional programming skills and other programming skills like HTML, JAVA, JavaScript, Python and C/C++.